Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 <p align="right"><b>&ndash;</b>&nbsp;What is the difference between<br /><i>markdown</i> newbie and expert?<br /><b>&ndash;</b>&nbsp;Half an hour.</p>

-Markdown is lightweight to learn and use with plenty of guides and cheat sheets for advanced techniques.
-However, you shouldn't use it for rich content.
-(Even GitHub content isn't built-in markdown despite its role as the primary markup of documentation.)
+Markdown is lightweight to learn and use, with plenty of guides and cheat sheets for advanced techniques.
+However, it and its dialects were never intended to provide rich content.

+GitHub itself doesn't render its site in markdown or its flavor despite the role of the built-in and primary markup of documentation.

-<p align="center"><b>But if you still want to try it beyond a slightly formatted text, here is my ounce of teaching backed by this repository.</b></p>
+<p align="center"><b>But if you still want to try it beyond a slightly formatted text, here is my ounce of teaching illustrated by this repository.</b></p>

-<p align="right">«<i>Markdown forgives.
-The GitHub doesn't.</i>»</p>
+<p dir="rtl">«<i>.Markdown forgives.
+The GitHub doesn't</i>»</p>

 ## Editors and Viewers, Tools

-Simple markdown is readable without WYSIWYG and there are no tools for it to guarantee a "native" browser experience.
+A simple markdown is readable without WYSIWYG, and no editors are supporting it.
+No IDE (as Visual Studio) guarantees a "native" browser experience.
 So, the editor of choice is www.gihub.com where you switch between _Edit_ and _Preview_.

 * There's no excuse to avoid grammar check browser plugins.
+* View releases on browsers with different engines.
 * Always prove the mobile presentation to be legible.

 ## Limitations

 ### Markdown

+- Markdown doesn't have special characters as HTML of rich-text editors.
-- Natural markdown tables are intended for little portions of text.
+- Native markdown tables are intended for little portions of data.
+- There are no variables in markup (Remember it's plain text.)

 ### Git

 - The saddest experience with raw markdown is that you can't include shared content and snippets but <samp>copy-paste</samp>.
 - GitHub removes styles and some other formatting.
 Thus there are always borders in both markdown and HTML tables.
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
+- Many (if not most) Q&A tricks for markdown won't work on Git.

 ## Non-text